Honeymoon Destinations in March

 It’s high season in the Caribbean and a great time to enjoy the glorious beaches, warm hospitality and superb hotels.
 Expect average highs of 30°C, with eight hours of daily sunshine.
 I recommend this collection of small luxury hotels in the Caribbean and – if you’re on a budget – these charming B&Bs and guest houses.

-Mexico combines great beaches with vibrant culture and ancient Mayan ruins – you should combine time on the beach with some intoxicating sightseeing.
-Some five-star hotels are great value, including Secrets Aura Cozumel on the tropical island of Cozumel, and the award-winning Secrets Capri Resort & Spa which has a Jacuzzi in every room.
+Mexico combines great beaches with vibrant culture and ancient Mayan ruins – you should combine time on the beach with some sightseeing.
+The five-star hotels are great value, including my recommendation, the adults-only Hard Rock Hotel Riviera Maya.

 If you want to indulge yourselves in an adults-only, stress-free environment, look at Sandals which has a great collection of all-inclusive resorts including recently-opened properties in Barbados and Grenada.
 See the latest offers from Sandals.